resorver-dogs/TicTacToe/docs/DevelopementManual.md

 #Development manual
 ===================
 ##Introduction
 This manual contains directions on how to set up and run TicTacToe on a new machine for a new developer.

-Inorder to run the program the machine should have the following:
+##Requirements

 [Git](https://github.com/)